 UPDATE 2-Islamist group al Shabaab attacks Kenya base used by Kenyan, U.S. forces

-Somalia's Islamist group al Shabaab on Sunday attacked a military base in Lamu county in Kenya that is used by both U.S. and Kenyan forces, a source and al Shabaab said.
+Somalia's al Shabaab Islamist group on Sunday attacked a base in Kenya's Lamu county used by both U.S. and Kenyan forces and it published pictures of masked militants standing next to aircraft in flames, though the images could not be immediately verified.

-"They have attacked Manda airstrip in Lamu, which is just next to the military camp that hosts military personnel from many countries including Kenya and the U.S. We are informed that fighting is still ongoing," the military source told Reuters.
-The source added that fighters were trying to access the base from the airstrip.

-The attack sent a dark plume of smoke into the air, said witness Abdallah Barghash.
-He was among the crowds watching the drama unfold on Manda Island from neighbouring Lamu Island, a top tourist destination.
-Al Shabaab, an al Qaeda-linked Islamist insurgent group fighting to overthrow the weak, U.N.-backed Somali government, also put out a statement promising further updates.

-"An elite group of soldiers from Harakat Al-Shabaab Al Mujahideen's 'Martyrdom Brigade' launched a daring dawn raid on a U.S. naval base known as 'Camp Simba' in Lamu County, Kenya," the statement said.
-"The base is home to hundreds of U.S.military personnel and Kenyan soldiers and serves as one of the many launch pads for the American crusade against Islam in the region," the statement added.

-The attack comes nearly a year after al Shabaab launched a deadly suicide attack on the upscale 14 Riverside complex in the Kenyan capital Nairobi, killing 21 people.
-Al Shabaab frequently launches attacks in Kenya, including planting roadside bombs in the north and attacks on passenger vehicles.
-This week, they killed three passengers when they attacked a bus in Lamu county, police said.
+The attack began before dawn and was still under way four hours later, witnesses and military sources told Reuters.
+There were no immediate reports of Kenyan or U.S. casualties, but the Kenyan military said four attackers had been killed.
+"Seven aircraft and three military vehicles were destroyed in the attack," al Shabaab said in a statement that included photos showing aircraft on fire with fighters standing nearby.

+The al Qaeda-affiliated jihadist group claimed responsibility for the assault in Lamu county on Kenya's Indian Ocean coast, which has long been a major tourist destination but vulnerable to militant violence given its proximity to Somalia.
+Kenyan military spokesman Colonel Paul Njuguna said at least four of the attacking militants were killed.

+In a tweet, the U.S. Africa Command confirmed an attack on the Manda Bay Airfield, said it was monitoring the situation and would provide an update "as facts and details emerge".
 Kenya sent troops into Somalia in 2011 after a spate of cross-border attacks and kidnappings.
-They were later absorbed into an African Union peacekeeping force, now 21,000-strong, that supports the Western-backed Somali government.
+They were later absorbed into an African Union peacekeeping force, now 21,000-strong, that supports the shaky, Western-backed Somali government against which al Shabaab has waged a protracted insurgency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)